leeprovoost/my-oh-my-zsh/README.md

 Open your iTerm2 Preferences panel again and load the Solarized Dark theme in your Colors tab.

-Open your ZSH configuration file and add change the default ZSH_THEME to agnoster.
+Open your ZSH configuration file and change the default ZSH_THEME to agnoster.
 ```
 vi ~/.zshrc
 ```